-What will the Pope tell President Trump ?
+What will the Pope tell President Trump?

 Trump, in his weekly address Friday, said he looks forward to "the honor" of meeting the Pope and discussing "how Christian teachings can help put the world on a path to justice, freedom and peace."

-That's a slight misunderstanding of typical meetings between the Vatican and politicians, said Massimo Faggioli, a professor Catholic history at Villanova University.
+That's a slight misunderstanding of typical meetings between the Vatican and politicians, said Massimo Faggioli, a professor of Catholic history at Villanova University.

 The Holy See, in addition to being the spiritual home of the Catholic Church, is a sovereign nation, with diplomats posted across the world, including in the United States.